 The energy performance certificate is issued by a certified energy auditor.
-Our Romanian real estate lawyers can help foreign nationals outsource this service.
+Our real estate lawyers in Romania can help foreign nationals outsource this service.
 It is important to work only with an accredited auditor and he will need to be approved by the Ministry of Regional Development and Public Administration operating under the Government of Romania.

 A common practice is to conclude a preliminary sales/purchase agreement, or precontract when buying property in Romania.
 The main advantage to this, as highlighted by our lawyers, is that in the event in which the seller abandons the transaction, the foreign buyer – with the help of a legal representative from our team – will have legal grounds to make a claim against seller for breach of contract.
 The preliminary agreement will include important details such as the agreed price, therefore the seller can no longer change the price of the property in the final stage of the purchase.
 Upon signing this first contract, the buyer is asked to pay the agreed advance on the property.